Bedrock-OSS/bedrock-wiki/docs/visuals/death-animations.md

 ### minecraft:instant_despawn

-If you want to make entity just dissapear, you can add component group with `"minecraft:instant_despawn":{}` and run an event which will add this component group.
+If you want to make entity just disappear, you can add component group with `"minecraft:instant_despawn":{}` and run an event which will add this component group.

 Please note that this will remove all death effects, including sound, particles, loot, and the visual death of the entity.